-In this course, we will introduce the theoretical foundations for the concepts covered in GTECH 709, which is a corequisite for this course.
-The course does not have a corresponding lab, as the practical application of the concepts taught here will be covered in the GTECH 709 labs.
+In this course, we will introduce the theoretical foundations for the concepts covered in GTECH 709.
+This course does not have a corresponding lab, as the practical application of the concepts taught here have been covered in the GTECH 709 labs (and to no small degree in subsequent courses like 731, 732, etc.).
 In the second part of each session, a student will present a research paper related to the session's topic, followed by a discussion.
 The paper presentations will be assigned in the first meeting.
 Moreover, there will be a weekly reading assignment, for which each student has to turn in a short abstract and three questions for discussion in class.